 “Kaizen” is a Japanese word that can be translated to mean “improvement” or “change for the better.”
 The two characters that make up the word are “Kai” (meaning "change") and “zen” (meaning “good”).

 In the origins of Lean (the Toyota Production System), Kaizen was practiced by all employees.
 It was a part of everyone’s job to identify and implement small incremental improvements in the workplace.
 Masaaki Imai documented this in his seminal 1986 book KAIZEN.
-Norman Bodek and others wrote about the “quick and easy kaizen” process that was was used in many (but not all!)
+Norman Bodek and others wrote about the “quick and easy kaizen” process that was used in many (but not all!)
 Japanese companies in this time, before being brought to the United States and other countries.

 Today, Kaizen is practiced in many organizations as a daily improvement process, built upon the discipline of the Plan Do Study Adjust (PDSA) or Plan Do Check Act (PDCA) cycles.
 It’s a structured but non-bureaucratic way to engage everybody in identifying problems and improving the workplace.